 Farmers play a vital role in economic development for rural communities

-For most farms enrolled in our program, livestock production ranks as a top source of revenue and it therefore represents a large area of expenses with about $195,683 direct costs up $22,117 from last year on average.
-Most of these dollars are spent purchasing feeder livestock, buying feed and animal health products.
-It should be noted that this activity is a real economic engine for our area as most of the feed is produced and processed in South Dakota.
+For most farms enrolled in the program, livestock production still ranks as the top source of revenue and it therefore represents the biggest area of expenses with about $341,000 in direct costs.
+Most of these dollars are spent purchasing feeder livestock and buying feed products.
+It should be noted that this activity is a real economic engine for South Dakota as most of the feed is produced and processed in South Dakota.

 In 2013, crop input prices reflected a modest 5% increase from one year ago and totaled $236,715.
 Seed, fertilizer, chemical, and crop insurance are the main inputs and totaled $272/acre for corn and $129/acre for soybeans last year.
 Many farmers now rely on a variety of consultants and this supports several people who are employed by local farm cooperatives and other private agricultural companies.